 The nurse came in and told me it was positive.
 I said, “What?” and then it dawned on me.
 I was pregnant.

 A sonogram was ordered to make sure it was pregnancy and not something terrible.
 I can still remember watching my baby with awe.
 There on the screen, my child was bouncing around as if on a trampoline.
 It turned out I was three months pregnant with a son.
 Shock, excitement, and joy all rolled into one.
 Again, I cry happy tears when I remember that moment.

 I recall thinking on the day he was born, "Did I really have a baby?
 After all these years, is he really mine?"

 My sons are twelve months and twelve days apart.
-I’ve heard people say that, “you can’t love an adopted child as much as you love a biological child.”
+I’ve heard people say, “you can’t love an adopted child as much as you love a biological child.”
 There has never been a statement more false.
 I love both my sons.
 One was chosen and one was a miracle.

-In that short span of time, and at the age of thirty-one, I went from having no children to having an infant and a one year old.
+In that short time, and at the age of thirty-one, I went from having no children to having an infant and a one year old.
 I wouldn't trade those days for anything.

 My boys are grown men now.
 Sometimes they still joke about being the chosen one and the miracle baby.